wolframkriesing/site-stitcher/content/tidbits.md

 entire blog post about.
 Just make it findable.
 My private stackoverflow, without the wrong code that one could copy ;).

+## Than vs. Then

+I always struggled with it.
+Actually I looked it up a couple days ago and until today I was under the assumption "than" was for time and ordering, I had been confused and wrong.

+> **Then** is for time or ordering
+> **Than** is for comparing

+The long version, very well explained is at https://ell.stackexchange.com/a/80756

 ## Web Accessibility in Mind

 https://webaim.org/